 Here’s the workflow we want to avoid: Traffic -> Blog Post -> Exit

 Here’s a much better workflow: Traffic -> Blog Post -> Email List -> Sales

-If you’re getting traffic but not converting them into email subscribers, this blog post is for you.
+If you’re getting traffic but not email subscribers, this blog post is for you.

-Here are 8 things you need to be doing to grow your email list fast.
+Here are my top tips on how to grow your email list to 1,000 subscribers fast.